 Every great story has a beginning.
 This one started in a small town in Bavaria, Germany.
-After first steps in his mother’s wash kitchen, Adi Dassler registered the “Gebrüder Dassler Schuhfabrik” in 1924 and embarked on his mission to provide athletes with the best possible equipment.
-Gold medals in Amsterdam (1928, Lina Radke) and Berlin (1936, Jesse Owens) were first rewards and milestones – and only the start of our story.
+After starting out in his mother’s wash kitchen, Adi Dassler registered the ‘Gebrüder Dassler Schuhfabrik’ in 1924 and embarked on his mission to provide athletes with the best possible equipment.
+Gold medals in Amsterdam (1928, Lina Radke) and Berlin were first rewards and milestones – and only the start of our story.

 A miracle in Bern

 Who would have thought that screw-in studs on lightweight football boots would help write history?
 When the German national football team faced the unbeatable Hungarians in the 1954 World Cup final, they won so much more than just a trophy.
 Their unbelievable victory would be heard around the world for decades to come.
 And it made adidas and its founder a household name on football pitches everywhere.